Hermeian haloes: Field haloes that interacted with both the Milky Way and M31: Introduction

 Populations of highly concentrated DM haloes could be competitive probes with which to constrain the properties of the DM.
 Candidate particles that decay or annihilate with each other in regions of high DM density are predicted to emit electromagnetic radiation, typically in X-rays or gamma-rays.
 For annihilating DM, the luminosity of the radiation originating from these particle interactions scales strongly with halo mass and concentration \citep{sanchez-conde_flattening_2014}.
 Such signals have been claimed to be observed already in DM-dominated systems such as the Galactic centre \citep[the so-called `\GeV{} excess';][]{goodenough_possible_2009,calore_tale_2015,daylan_characterization_2016,ackermann_fermi_2017}, the centre of M31 \citep{ackermann_observations_2017}, and the Reticulum~II dwarf galaxy \citep{geringer-sameth_indication_2015}.
 However, an astrophysical origin of the signal is also possible and has not been ruled out \citep{carlson_cosmic_2014,petrovic_galactic_2014,bartels_strong_2016,lee_evidence_2016,di_mauro_multimessenger_2021}.
 Gas-poor, pre-processed dwarf galaxies could therefore be attractive targets to break the degeneracy in the origins of the gamma-ray excesses.

-In this paper, we describe a new class of concentrated DM halo, which is a promising target for indirect DM searches.
+In this paper, we describe a new class of concentrated DM field halo, which is a promising target for indirect DM searches.
 These `\hermeian{}'\footnote{In Ancient Greek mythology, Hermes was the messenger of the gods and the protector of travellers and wayfarers.
-He also presided over the crossing of thresholds and boundaries and was often invoked alongside the goddess Hestia during times of change and transition.} haloes interact with the haloes of both the MW {\it and} M31 during the assembly of the Local Group and have passed back into the field by \z[0].
-We study these using high resolution magnetohydrodynamic simulations of Local Group volumes from the \Hestia{} suite \citep{libeskind_hestia_2020} and which we introduce in \secref{sec:Methods}.
+He also presided over the crossing of thresholds and boundaries and was often invoked alongside the goddess Hestia during times of change and transition.} haloes interact with the haloes of both the MW {\it and} M31 during the assembly of the Local Group and pass back into the field by \z[0].
+We study these using high-resolution magnetohydrodynamic simulations of Local Group volumes from the \Hestia{} suite \citep{libeskind_hestia_2020} that we introduce in \secref{sec:Methods}.
 These simulations are constrained by observations of the peculiar velocity field to reproduce realistic Local Group environments.
-In \secref{sec:Results}, we investigate how interactions with the primary haloes affect the evolution of the \hermeian{} haloes compared with the backsplash and field populations and describe their present-day properties by which they might be identified in observations.
+In \secref{sec:Results}, we investigate how interactions with the primary haloes affect the evolution of the \hermeian{} haloes compared with the backsplash sub-population and the rest of the field haloes and describe their present-day properties by which they might be identified in observations.
 We also evaluate how \hermeian{} haloes would appear in observational searches for DM annihilation signals.
 We discuss these results and present concluding remarks in \secref{sec:Disc_Conc}.